Aleksandr-ru/dccppthrottle/README.md

 - Routes (groups of accessories with states)
 - Finger-friendly navigation for lists and locomotive cabs
 - Read/write CVs and CV bits

+### Decoder helper: settings and mapping

-- ESU LokPilot 5 decoder helper: outputs and mapping
+- ESU LokPilot 5
+- Uhlenbrock IntelliDrive 2
+- Piko SmartDecoder XP 4.1
+- Piko SmartDecoder XP 5.1

 With the application you get a low-cost full featured DCC command station.
 You don't need expensive Arduino Mega and Wi-Fi shield any more to play wirelessly.